Menu

 PSHE (Personal, Social & Health Education)

-Subject Leader: Mrs N Hayden
+Subject Leader: Mrs S Gamston

 At Alder Coppice, we believe that Personal, Social and Health Education (PSHE) enables our children to become healthy, safe, independent and responsible members of society.
 It aims to help them understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up.
 Our bespoke planned programme of learning ensures children acquire the knowledge, understanding and skills they need to manage their lives now and in the future.
 PSHE education is vital to our curriculum and to meeting the schools’ requirement to promote pupils’ health and wellbeing.